NPE Team Data Policy for the EU

 as necessary for our (or others') legitimate interests, including our interests in providing an innovative, personalised, safe and profitable service to our users and partners, unless those interests are overridden by your interests or fundamental rights and freedoms that require protection of personal data.

 about these legal bases and how they relate to the ways in which we process data.

 VI.
 How can you exercise your rights provided under the GDPR?

-Under the General Data Protection Regulation, you have the right to access, rectify, port and erase your data.
+Under the General Data Protection Regulation, you have the right to access, rectify, port and delete your data.
 You also have the right to object to and restrict certain processing of your data.
 This includes:

 VII.
 Data retention, account deactivation and deletion

-We store data until it is no longer necessary to provide our Tests, or until your account is deleted - whichever comes first.
-This is a case-by-case determination that depends on things like the nature of the data, why it is collected and processed, and relevant legal or operational retention needs.
+We store data until it is no longer necessary to provide our Tests, or until your account is deleted – whichever comes first.
+This is a case-by-case determination that depends on things such as the nature of the data, why it is collected and processed, and relevant legal or operational retention needs.

 When you delete your account, we delete or de-identify your information, which may vary by the Test, and you won't be able to recover that information later.
 Information that others have shared about you, if applicable, isn't part of your account and won't be deleted.
 To delete your account at any time, please use the relevant tool in the app or service, or request it online

 VIII.
 How do we respond to legal requests or prevent harm?